The International Investigations Review: South Korea

 ii Internal investigations

-Businesses have no obligation to share the results of an internal investigation with the government.
+It is uncommon for an internal investigation to be conducted by external counsel.
+Generally speaking, businesses have no obligation to share the results of an internal investigation with the government.
 Interviews with witnesses and examination of emails, documents or financial transactions are the typical means used during an internal investigation.
 Although there is no established law or practice regarding an employee's retention of legal counsel during an internal investigation, employees tend not to retain their own counsel insofar as they are not in an adversarial position against their employer.

 Although whistle-blower reports have always triggered a number of government investigations, they have not been very common to date.
-However, with an increase in incentive programmes11 and a shift in public attitude towards whistle-blowers, there has been a rise in the number of reports.
+However, with an increase in incentive programmes13 and a shift in public attitude towards whistle-blowers, there has been a rise in the number of reports.
 The major statutes guaranteeing protection for whistle-blowers are as follows: the Protection of Public Interest Reporters Act (PPA), the Act on Protection of Specific Crime Informants and Article 84-2 of the Framework Act on National Taxes.
-There are more than 50 guidelines declared by government agencies regarding incentive programmes for whistle-blowers.12 This legislation provides for prohibition of retaliation against whistle-blowers, provisions of personal security, monetary compensation to whistle-blowers and formulas for the calculation of compensation.
+There are more than 50 guidelines declared by government agencies regarding incentive programmes for whistle-blowers.14 This legislation provides for prohibition of retaliation against whistle-blowers, provisions of personal security, monetary compensation to whistle-blowers and formulas for the calculation of compensation.

-- compensation is to be provided where whistle-blowing has led to a direct recovery of or increase in the revenue of the government or public institutions through the imposition of criminal or administrative sanctions on the business;15
+- compensation is to be provided where whistle-blowing has led to a direct recovery of or increase in the revenue of the government or public institutions through the imposition of criminal or administrative sanctions on the business;17

 i Corporate liability